 What we're doing

 VC-2 is specified in SMPTE ST 2042-1 and there are related standards and recommended practices in the 2047 series which describe coding parameters for particular applications and carriage of VC-2 compressed video over SDI.
 We have updated the main standard to support next generation video formats, to add new coding techniques and to remove some old and unused elements.
-We are also writing a recommended practice, RP 2047-5, to cover compression of UHDTV video to the same bit rate as that of uncompressed HDTV signals so that existing infrastructure can be used for these signals.
+We have also written a recommended practice, RP 2047-5 (amended), to cover compression of UHDTV video to the same bit rate as that of uncompressed HDTV signals so that existing infrastructure can be used for these signals.

 Why it matters